masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
-a := true  // infer a is a boolean
+var a = true  // infer a is a boolean

 foo = a:boolean or false // checks that 'a' is a boolean
 ```